-Writer and Poet Naomi Shihab Nye will deliver the 2018 May Hill Arbuthnot Honor Lecture.
+Writer and Poet Naomi Shihab Nye delivered the 2018 May Hill Arbuthnot Honor Lecture.

 Title: "REFRESHMENTS WILL BE SERVED - Our Lives of Reading & Writing"